JGornas/DesktopClear/README.md

 # Scripts : Desktop_clear

-Desktop_clear is a Python script for keeping the desktop out of unwanted files that gather over time.
+Desktop_clear - Python script for keeping the desktop out of unwanted files that gather over time.

-Python 3.6 dependant (f strings).
+Python 3.6.

 ## Installation

-Clone and open the .py file.
+Open the desktop_clear.py file.
-Under DESKTOP_PATH variable enter the path to your desktop.
-Repeat at BACKUP_PATH with path to backup folder.
-To skip specific files or folders add them to EXCEPTIONS list.
+Set up your desktop path, exceptions and backup folder path.

 ## Usage

 ```python
 python desktop_clear.py
 ```
 Execute the script.
-It will move all files that are not excepted to a new backup directory.
+It will move all files excluding exceptions into a folder named current Month.Day.Year.

 This can be automated using eg. Task Scheduler (Windows)